 Although we are ever closer to cognitively controlled hearing aids, Australians can already make use of advanced technological hearing aids right here at Western Hearing Solutions.
 Discover Oticon OpnTM – a hearing aid that processes sounds 50 times faster than other devices.
 It puts you in charge of which sounds you want to focus on, creating a highly effective and effortless experience.

-We also offer free* hearing assessments for people over 26 years of age.
+We also offer no cost* hearing assessments for people over 26 years of age.
 Check your auditory abilities today by calling us on 1800 940 981 or request your appointment here.

 1Columbia Engineering, Cognitive Hearing Aid Filters Out the Noise.
 Accessed September 2017